stefanoswald/BabyProfessor/README.md

 1) Follow the instructions found here: http://codingdebauchery.blogspot.com/2014/03/code-coverage-for-unityc.html (Don't worry, we will set your computer up on Monday to run these tests)

+Throw this in your Jenkins as an exectue batch command:

+:: path corrector because bug: https://issues.jenkins-ci.org/browse/JENKINS-3425
+set PATH=%PATH:"=%
+generateCoverage.bat